mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - NetFlow: Cisco-developed means of reporting network flow information to a structured database.
 NetFlow allows better understanding of IP traffic flows as used by different network applications and hosts.

 - `show ip rip` shows the routes learned by RIP

+- To extend the number of available ports might a network administrator interconnect managed switches

+- Routing Information Protocol (RIP) has a default administrative distance (AD) value of 120.
+In AD, lower values are preferred, so RIP is less trusted than other protocols.